Code-Institute-Submissions/village-winery/README.md

 5. One of the first Lighthouse reports was showing lower performance, best practices and SEO.
 Based on that report I refactored the code to add `meta` keywords and description to increase
    SEO and also `aria-*` attributes to make better user experience for users of screen readers and other assistive technologies.
 6. I conducted numerous tests of both HTML and  CSS code using [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/) and [The W3C Markup Validation Service validator](https://validator.w3.org/) during various different stages of my project to ensure that codes are valid.
 Most of the times my reports were with a few minor errors and warnings which could have been easily fixed.

+Post-deployment testing:

 ## Deployment